On divisorial (i) classes: Mori Dream Spaces.

 \begin{remark} Theorems~\ref{thm:weyl3} and \ref{thm:we} imply that for $s\leq n+3$, if $D\geq 0$, and $\adeg D =1$, then $D$ is irreducible, and $\langle D,D \rangle=-1$.
 This is only true for MDS as we have seen.

 A natural question to ask is whether any two of the above conditions imply the other two; we saw a similar phenomenon in Lemma~\ref{lem:eq}.
 The answer is generally no. For example, if we consider the divisor $D:=3H-3E_1-3E_2-3E_3-E_4$ in $X_{4,4}$.
 For this divisor, we have $\langle D, D \rangle = - 1$ and $D$ is effective.
-However, it is easy to see that the divisor $D$ is not irreducible---consisting of the hyperplane through all four points and a quadric double at the first three points---and$\adeg D= \frac{\langle D, -K_{X_{4,4}} \rangle}{3} = 5\neq 1$. \end{remark}
+However, it is easy to see that the divisor $D$ is not irreducible---consisting of the hyperplane through all four points and a quadric double at the first three points---and $\adeg D= \frac{\langle D, -K_{X_{4,4}} \rangle}{3} = 5\neq 1$. \end{remark}

-For a small number of points in two dimensions, the following result is known to hold on $X_{2, s}$ when $s\leq 9$ (for $s=9$ there is an infinite list of $(-1)$ curves).
-Notice that this Criterium is much simpler than Theorem~\ref{thm:do} (see for example \cite{DO}).
+We end this section with a result in dimension 2.
+For a small number of points in two dimensions, the following result is known to hold on $X_{2, s}$ when $s< 9$ (see e.g. \cite{dm2}; for $s=9$ there is an infinite list of $(-1)$ curves).
+For completeness, we include the proof for $s=9$.
+Notice that this criterium is much simpler than Theorem~\ref{thm:do} (see for example \cite{DO}).

 \begin{lemma} If $s\leq 9$, a divisor $D$ on $X_{2, s}$ is a $(-1)$ curve if and only if

 \end{lemma}